 Each year, the Colorado Department of Personnel & Administration, Division of Human Resources (DHR) analyzes survey data to measure and compare the total compensation package offered to the State’s classified employees.
 This analysis is conducted to ensure the total compensation package is competitive when compared to private industry and other government entities.
 Findings in the Annual Compensation Report are used to develop recommendations for salary adjustments, medical, dental, and basic life insurance plan premium contributions, and leave benefits.

-DHR conducted a Meet and Confer session on Monday, July 12 to explain the analysis process and methodology used in collecting information for the Annual Compensation Report.
+DHR conducted a Meet and Confer session to explain the survey process and methodology used in collecting information for the Annual Compensation Report.
 The session will be conducted virtually via webinar.
-The Meet and Confer is for informational purposes only and attendance is not required.
-A recording of the presentation is below.
+The Meet and Confer is held for informational purposes only and attendance is not required.